zuri-training/Team_26_Repo-Proj_Price_Compare/api_docs.md

 		- password
 	}
 	- response : {
+		tokens: {
+			- refresh : token key used to to refresh access token if it expire or is tampered with
-		- token : token key used to validate
+			- access : token key used to validate
+		}
+	}
+	- Authentication : None

+- ### Token Refresh Endpoint
+	- Full path : /api/auth/token/refresh
+	- function : refresh expired or invalid access tokens
+	- accepted methods : [POST]
+	- required data : {
+		- refresh token
+	}
+	- response : {
+		- access : new access token generated
 	}
 	- Authentication : None